Why should I get a Certificate in Clinical Research (PHCert-CR)?

 Can I transfer credits from the certificate to a degree program at the School of Public Health?

 If you apply for and are accepted to an MPH program, with the MPH director’s approval, your certificate credits can move with you into that program.
-Please note that the certificate program is not meant to be an entry point into the Clinical Research M.S. and the programs have significant differences.

 Can I transfer credits into the certificate program?